d-ivashchuk/chat.so/blogpost.md

 - Pusher for managed web-sockets

 ## Let's go 🚀
-Let's start with cloning the [https://github.com/d-ivashchuk/chat.so/tree/starter](starer branch of the project)!
+Let's start with cloning the https://github.com/d-ivashchuk/chat.so/tree/starter (starer branch of the project)!
 We have a bare minimum setup that holds the most important dependencies for us not to care.
 Let's give it a quick glance.

 Copy the contents of `.example.env` into a `.env`(you need to create it) and populate the correct environmental variables there.
 You need to create a new [Pusher](https://pusher.com/channels) app to get the app keys & secrets.